Rights and Responsibilities of Students

 Employer Events and Interactions

 Students will interact with employers throughout their experience at Yale SOM.
-Whether in educational or recruiting contexts, students are expected to represent themselves and the School well by conducting themselves professionally.
-Professional conduct includes only attending events to which students in your program were invited, coming prepared, asking relevant and appropriate questions during Q&A sessions, and appropriately managing attendance (“no showing,” arriving late, leaving early, etc., are examples of poor professional conduct).
+Whether in educational or recruiting contexts, students are expected to represent themselves and the school well by conducting themselves professionally.
+Professional conduct includes only attending events to which students in your program were invited, coming prepared, asking relevant and appropriate questions during Q&A sessions, and appropriately managing attendance (“no showing,” arriving late, leaving early, using devices, etc. are examples of poor professional conduct).
 All of these expectations apply to both in-person and virtual engagements.

 Class Attendance